Here are some of the most frequently asked questions or FAQs about our Big Picture People products and internal communication services.

 How long does it take to develop a Learning Map or Interactive Board Game?

 A typical Big Picture Learning Map or Interactive Board Game project takes 14-20 weeks to develop.
 However, we can turnaround a project more quickly if needed.
 We often find the client’s own internal decision making processes are the factor that typically defines the speed with which we can complete a project.
 One thing to factor in is the time taken to manufacture the physical elements of the Big Picture Learning Map or Interactive Board Game at the end of the project which takes between 2-4 weeks.
 We have a maximum capacity for projects over the course of a year.
 As a rule of thumb, we will only take on a maximum of twelve projects in a year.
 This means that we can dedicate our resources to client projects without being spread too thinly.
 This also means that we may not be able to take on your project unless we have been able to schedule it into our work-plan.
 For that reason, we recommend getting in touch as early as possible if you are thinking of working with us.
 You can find out more about our development process here

 Is each Learning Map or Interactive Board Game bespoke?

-Yes.
 We do not use templates or formulas to create Big Picture products.
-We believe that each project is unique and each client’s set of communication and learning objectives deserves fresh and innovative thinking.
+Instead, we apply a tried and tested methodology in a way that helps our clients to engage and communicate to their employees in a way that meets and exceeds their objectives.
+We believe that each project is unique and each client’s set of communication and learning objectives deserves fresh and innovative thinking but that clients also want to have the confidence they are using a methodology that is proven.
 We have 20 years of experience in developing our products across a wide range of applications and we are yet to find a communication or learning need that our approach cannot be adapted to.
 To find out about the wide range of applications our clients have used our approach for, visit our Solutions page

 Can you localise central, corporate messages in a Learning Map or Interactive Board Game?